SBS Social Work

 Field Placement Site: The community entity (agency, school, hospital, etc.) that offers and accepts a student for an internship.
 All the Field Placement Sites must have an agreement with NAU to provide this learning experience.

-Task Instructor: The person designated by your Field Instructor to assist with your internship.
+Task Instructor: The person designated by your Field Supervisor to assist with your internship.
 This person is also employed by the field placement site.

-Social Work Education Assessment Project (SWEAP): The online tool used to evaluate the student at mid-point and final.
+Social Work Education Assessment Project (SWEAP): The online tool used to evaluate the student at mid and final-point of the internship.

 BSW Field Placement Application Deadlines